 Once again, the second amendment is under an all-out assault by the left.
 H.R.
-127 would ̶ ̶ among other unconstitutional things ̶ ̶ require a mental health screening before purchasing a firearm.
-This has been in the works for some time and in many instances, coercive mental health laws are already being used as a means of confiscating legally owned guns.
-Red-flag laws allow authorities to strip a person of their constitutionally protected right under the mere suspicion of what someone may consider bizarre or threatening behavior.
+127 -would among other things -require a mental health screening before purchasing a firearm.
+This has been in the works for some time, and in many instances, coercive mental health laws are already being used as a means of confiscating legally owned guns.
+Red-flag laws, for example, allow authorities to strip a person of their constitutionally protected right under the mere suspicion of what someone may consider bizarre or threatening behavior.
 In other words, under red-flag laws, an individual can report a gun owner to authorities if they think they are behaving strangely.
 The reported person has no knowledge of such a report and has no recourse.
-He is in fact at this point, guilty until he can prove he is not a threat to society.
+He is considered guilty until he can prove he is not a threat to society.
 H.R.
 127 would turn a constitutionally protected right into a privilege that one must prove they are fit to exercise.
 Who is defining mental fitness/illness?
-How effective are the surveys and, are there other tests that can prove beyond a reasonable doubt the existence of a mental illness?
+How effective are the surveys, and are there other tests that can prove beyond a reasonable doubt the existence of a mental illness?
 In defense of the right to keep and bear arms, this article will address these questions to give second amendment advocates the information needed to fight this bill.

 “The data suggest that mental illness is caused by a combination of heredity and environment, the latter involving multiple factors—including drug use and abuse—that act in complex interplay with one another and with our genes.
 But it remains exceedingly hard to pinpoint the biological and chemical processes for mental illness, in part because these disorders are diagnosed through observations of behaviors rather than through more precise tests.
 Unlike cancer and heart disease, mental illness has no objective measures—no biological markers that we can see on imaging scans or determine through laboratory tests—to tell us who is affected and who is not.
 In the aggregate, groups of people who suffer from mental illness may show differences in their brain structures or functions, but for now, individual patients cannot be diagnosed using conventional measures such as blood tests, CT scans, or MRIs.”
 (Psychology Today)